MB3hel/AUVControlBoard/firmware/README.md

 #### Control Board v1

 Control Board v1 uses an Adafruit ItsyBitsy M4 board (Microchip ATSAMD51G19A chip).
 The generator used for this project is [MCC Standalone](https://www.microchip.com/en-us/tools-resources/configure/mplab-code-configurator).
 This tool is available for download on Windows, macOS, and Linux.
+Tested with v5.2.1 of MCC Standalone.

 Once installed
 - Launch the application
 - Make sure the Harmony Content Path is set in `Tools` > `Options`.
 This should only need to be done once per computer.
 Recommended path is `~/.mcc/harmony/v3`.
 - `File` > `Load Configuration`